-Business schools in faith-based institutions have a unique opportunity of shaping future professionals who will go out in the world to bring their expertise as well as to share their faith.
-The blend of faith and living can start in the classroom so that students can develop confidence for sharing their faith when the time comes.
+Business schools in faith-based institutions have a unique opportunity of shaping future professionals who will go out in the world to share their faith and bring their expertise as well.
+The blend of faith and living should start in the classroom so that students can develop confidence for sharing their faith when the time comes.
 It must be recognized, however, that the business context often emphasizes the organization’s interest at the expense of other stakeholders.
 This emphasis is reflected in the textbooks and case studies used in classrooms.

 Although there is a tendency to a strictly utilitarian approach to business, faith-based institutions often encourage students to look into nonprofit contexts and entities, including faith-based organizations.
 The values and mission of these entities differ from those of the for-profit organizations.
 Nevertheless, students are trained to think of the centrality of the organization, at the risk of overlooking both the mission and values of the nonprofit because of what Rochschild and Milofshy call “a lens borrowed from the for-profit (dominant) sector.”

 That is not to say that the concern over ethical understanding and practice has been ignored in the for-profit setting.
 It has been long recognized that the business curriculum should include an ethics component.
 Still, research has shown that business majors exposed to ethics training still often behave unethically once they join the corporate world.
 Can faith-based institutions do a better job at training and molding their students?
 What are the training elements that need to be optimized?

 First, the interconnectedness of each aspect of the business curriculum needs to be understood, as well as the ethical implications related to each one of them (Nicholson, DeMoss, 2009).
 This calls for the collaboration of all the teachers in the department.